-Canada offers experienced entrepreneurs, business leaders and investors the opportunity to acquire permanent residency visas while establishing your, your family and your business in one of the most robust national economies in the world.
+Canada offers experienced entrepreneurs, business leaders, and investors the opportunity to acquire permanent residency, to establish your business in a country with one of the most robust national economies anywhere.

-Program details vary, but all have requirements for minimum personal net worth and investment commitments, the production of business plans, and local residency commitments.
+Program details vary, but most have requirements for minimum personal net worth and investment commitments, and the production of business plans and local residency commitments.

 Among the Provincial Nominee Programs is the opportunity for self-employed professionals who can provide a service that is in demand to establish business outlets or professional practices.
 This category applies to self-employed professionals only.
-Professionals seeking to be employed by a business should refer to the Skilled Worker Program.
+Professionals seeking to be employed by a business should refer to the Skilled Worker visa programs.

 Bespoke solutions for sophisticated investors